cosmos/sdk-tutorials/tutorial/alias.md

 )
 ```

-There are three types of types we will create in the alias.go file.
+There are three kinds of types we will create in the alias.go file.

-1. A const, this is where you will define imutable variables.
+1. a constant, this is where you will define immutable variables.

 ```go
 const (